-A draft of the new vision statement reads:
+The new vision statement reads:

 "Richland County will be a leading community creating for equitable, sustainable, and meaningful opportunities for a high quality of life for all residents.
 The County will be a foundation for collaboration as we learn from the past and continue to create long-lasting impacts into the future."